krypton225/Twaddle/README.md

-# Chatting-App
+# Twaddle

-Chatting app in web.
+Twaddle is a chatting app in web.